Are Lab-Grown Diamonds Real? Uncovering the Truth Behind Lab Diamonds.

 Overall, it is important to compare mined and lab-grown diamonds’ cost and environmental impact.
 And on both counts, lab-grown diamonds are remarkably better than their mined equivalents.

-Lab-grown diamonds look identical to their mined counterparts – because they are!
+Lab-created diamonds look identical to their mined counterparts – because they are!
 They have all the same physical properties, such as hardness, refractive index, fire dispersion, specific gravity, etc., making them impossible to distinguish from one another without special equipment or training.

 To be completely sure, laboratories usually combine several tests to check if a diamond is mined or lab-created.

 1. Presence of fluorescence.
-Lab-grown diamonds rarely exhibit fluorescence; thus, more often than not, if a diamond is fluorescent, it’s likely a mined diamond.
+Lab-created diamonds rarely exhibit fluorescence; thus, more often than not, if a diamond is fluorescent, it’s likely a mined diamond.
 However, this is not a reliable measure of origin since lab diamonds can also fluoresce, as described in our guide to lab-grown diamond fluorescence.

 2. Presence of nitrogen.
 Most mined diamonds have slight traces of nitrogen, while lab-grown diamonds usually don’t, at least not in large quantities.
 But, since lab-grown diamonds, too, may contain nitrogen, it’s not a reliable test.